mikyll/Mobile-Systems-M/flashcards.md

 ---

-**Question**: Can **CSMA/CD** work correctly over **wireless** medium?
+**Question**: What is **CSMA/CD**?
+Can **CSMA/CD** work correctly over **wireless** medium?
 What are the **most common issues**?

 <details><summary><b>Answer: </b></summary>

-CSMA/CD is a collision detection algorithm used in Ethernet.
-It cannot work correctly in wireless communication, because the communication here is more like a probability: we're not sure a message will be received or not, and there's no easy way to monitor a wireless signal.
-Moreover, CSMA/CD needs the communication medium to be duplex, as the Ethernet one (wireless is half-duplex).
+CSMA/CD is a collision detection algorithm used in Ethernet networks to manage access to a shared communication medium, typically a full-duplex cable in modern environments.
+It cannot work correctly in wireless communication, because the communication here is more like a probability: we're never 100% sure a message will be received or not, and there's no easy way to monitor a wireless signal.

 Moreover, there are 2 most common issues
 ![alt](./resources/gfx/wireless_common_issues.png)